ilPikachu/shopify-memory-match/README.md

 Bonuses | Completion
 --- | ---
 Make the game configurable to match 3 or 4 of the same products instead of 2. | Done Make the grid size configurable.
-(The player needs to match more than 10 sets of the same product). | Done Build a slick screen that keeps track of the user’s score. | Done Make a button that shuffles the game. | Done
+(Match more than 10 sets of the same product). | Done Build a slick screen that keeps track of the user’s score. | Done Make a button that shuffles the game. | Done
 Feel free to make the app beautiful and add anything else you think would be cool! | Polaris design